 What colour is the Regimental Colour of the Royal Artillery?

-In 1924 the RFA and RGA were merged back into one regiment, the Royal Artillery.
+In 1924, the RFA and RGA were merged back into one regiment, the Royal Artillery.
 This was divided into brigades, which were renamed regiments in 1938.
 There were 960 of these regiments during the Second World War (1939-45), with over one million men.

-Today's gunners use a variety of high-tech equipment, including self-propelled guns and precision rockets as well as traditional artillery pieces.
+Today's gunners use a variety of high-tech equipment, including self-propelled guns and precision rockets, as well as traditional artillery pieces.

-The National Army Museum works together with Regimental and Corps Museums across the country to help provide a network of military museums for everyone to visit and enjoy.
+The National Army Museum works with a network of Regimental and Corps Museums across the UK to help preserve and share the history and traditions of the Army and its soldiers.